livewires/you-win/sheets/Jump.md

 ## Functions

-A game with just one platform isn't any good, so we need to make some more.
+A game with just one platform isn't very impressive, so we need to add some more.
 But we don't want to copy/paste the code every time we make a platform--that would be no good at all!

 What we want to do is to move the code for making a platform into a **function**.
 A function (aka. procedure, aka. "custom block" from Scratch) lets you give a **name** to a piece of code, so you can refer to it by name.